-The shift in the locus of fraud to lower loan values resulted in considerable savings to the PPP: We estimate that it reduced overpayment by \$744 million, or 88% of the total reduction in overpayment between phases 1 and 2.8 Moreover, even firms that appear to have strategically evaded screening nonetheless engaged in less fraudulent activity once it had been introduced.
+The shift in the locus of fraud to lower loan values resulted in considerable savings to the PPP: We estimate that it reduced loan irregularities by \$832 million, or 76% of the irregularities in phases 1.8 Moreover, even firms that appear to have strategically evaded screening nonetheless engaged in less fraudulent activity once it had been introduced.
 The strong behavioral reaction to screening that we document, concentrated as it was among borrowers with previous loan irregularities, implies that screening was perceived as a genuine risk for borrowers who may have been defrauding the program.
-Simply applying the same screening requirement in phase 1 would have resulted in overall savings of \$1.5 billion from reduced fraud, ceteris paribus.